mt-sre/mt-sre.github.io/content/en/docs/creating-addons/monitoring/deadmanssnitch_integration.md

 {{% alert %}}
-Before going live with the SRES SRE team, they will need to manually point the `tags: ["my-addon-production"]` in the SD DMS account to their pagerduty service.
+Before going live with the SRES SRE team, they will need to manually point the `tags: ["my-addon-production"]` in the Service Delivery DMS account to their pagerduty service.
 {{% /alert %}}

-Please log a JIRA with your assigned SRE team to have this completed at least 1 week before going live with the SRE team.
+Please log a JIRA with your assigned SRE team to have this completed at least one week before going live with the SRE team.